avantrec/soco-cli/README.md

 ### Local Playlists (M3U Files)

-The `play_m3u` (or `play_local_m3u`) action will play a local filesystem playlist in M3U format.
+The `play_m3u` (or `play_local_m3u`) action will play a local filesystem playlist in M3U (or M3U8) format.
 Files in the playlist should be available on the local filesystem; any that are not will be skipped.

 There are options to print the track filenames as they are played, to shuffle the playlist, and to select a single random track from the playlist.